-Note: If a right ambient light sensor will be installed, the upper right screw (10) will be installed during that procedure.
+Note: If a right ambient light sensor will be installed, install the upper right screw (9) during that procedure.

 9. Reassemble and test all ports, components and functions of the computer.

 Note: After installing new thermal material, if you must briefly re-separate the logic board from the heatsink, it is OK to retain the same, new thermal material, as long as they are not handled excessively.